zyteo/go_backend/readme.md

 Confirmed that create and read users work, tested with Postman.

+Added get user by id, email and username.

 4 Feb 2023 - Added future plans statement.

 2 Feb 2023 - Added changelog to keep track of changes